 By bringing all your error reporting together in one place, you’ll be able to track bugs throughout your system and understand how widespread they are.

-Now that you’ve configured error reporting to work for you, some simple actions for cutting down noise will help keep things actionable and bring focus to your prioritization efforts.
+Now that you’ve configured stability monitoring to work for you, some simple actions for cutting down noise will help keep things actionable and bring focus to your prioritization efforts.

 There are some bugs you’ll never be able to fix, like bots spamming your application with nonsense form data and URLs.
 It’s a good idea to turn off notifications for this kind of activity by silencing these notifications.
 In Bugsnag, you can do this with the Ignore action and all future notifications for that error will be silenced.